 - Spring Term: Starts in late January and ends in mid-July.

-Each host family has experience hosting international students, internet access, and lives in a safe neighborhood close to public transportation.
-In general, the students cannot cook in homestays but are provided breakfast and dinner and are allowed to store food in the refrigerator.
+Each host family has experience hosting international students and lives in a safe neighborhood close to public transportation.
+In general, the students cannot cook in homestays but are provided breakfast daily and dinner from Monday to Friday and are allowed to store food in the refrigerator.
+All homestays include Wi-Fi access, sheets, towels, and weekly cleaning.

 Additional information about the estimated cost of housing may be found here